Internet in Taiwan: History

 The history of the Internet in Taiwan began in the academic and research sectors before expanding to the general public.
 In 1990, the Ministry of Education established the Taiwan Academic Network (TANet), creating the first permanent link between Taiwan’s research community and the global internet.
 TANet initially connected major universities such as National Taiwan University and National Yang Ming Chiao Tung University, enabling email, file transfers, and early web services primarily for academic purposes.
 On 3 December 1991, a 64 kbit/s data connection to JvNCnet in Princeton University, United States was made.
 It was Taiwan's first international network connection.
-By the mid‑1990s, commercial Internet Service Providers (ISPs) emerged as demand spread beyond academia.
+By the mid‑1990s, commercial Internet service providers (ISPs) emerged as demand spread beyond academia.
 Hinet, operated by Chunghwa Telecom, launched in 1994 as the country’s first major commercial ISP, quickly followed by SEEDNet, TFN, and others.
-Most households and businesses at that time accessed the internet via dial‑up modems, typically at speeds of 14.4 or 28.8 kbps, before upgrading to 56 kbps as the technology matured.
+Most households and businesses at that time accessed the internet via dial‑up modems, typically at speeds of 14.4 or 28.8 kbit/s, before upgrading to 56 kbit/s as the technology matured.
 Early adopters were concentrated in Taipei and other urban centers, where telephone infrastructure was strongest.

 The government of Taiwan began actively promoting broadband infrastructure in the late 1990s as part of broader economic modernization policies.
 ADSL services were introduced in 1998, and by the early 2000s, broadband quickly displaced dial‑up.
 In 1999, Taiwan officially became a member of the Internet Corporation for Assigned Names and Numbers.
 In 2001, the government launched the “National Broadband Initiative” to increase household penetration and support the country’s growing information technology (IT) sector.
 Fiber‑to‑the‑home (FTTH) deployments began in the mid‑2000s, with Chunghwa Telecom and competitors rolling out high-speed services in dense urban districts.

 Parallel to fixed-line growth, mobile data services expanded.
 3G networks became available in 2003, paving the way for mobile internet access on early smartphones.
 By 2014, all major operators had rolled out 4G LTE networks, and usage skyrocketed with the spread of social media, video streaming, and mobile payments.
 Taiwan moved into the 5G era in July 2020, when the NCC auctioned 5G spectrum licenses and leading carriers—Chunghwa Telecom, Taiwan Mobile, and FarEasTone—began commercial service in major cities.

 Government initiatives also shaped public access.
 In 2011, the Executive Yuan launched iTaiwan, a nationwide free Wi‑Fi network available at government offices, train stations, and tourist sites.
 This initiative complemented local programs such as Taipei Free, making public Wi‑Fi nearly ubiquitous in metropolitan areas.